fourkitchens/aerate/docs/stats.md

     "value": "4000"
   },
   "load": {
-    "name": "Fully Loaded",
+    "name": "Load Time",
-    "description": "The metrics grouped together under the Fully Loaded heading are the metrics collected up until there was 2 seconds of no network activity after Document Complete.
-This will usually include any activity that is triggered by javascript after the main page loads", "value": "5500"
+    "description": "The Load Time is measured as the time from the start of the initial navigation until the beginning of the window load event (onload).", "value": "5500"
   },
   "bytes": {